The Fatal Love-Spot

 of knights, and how their leaders begged and moaned.

-There's four men who could loose them, and they won't.
+Only four men could free them, and they won't.

 I never touched you, and I never will.